PICK ME INSTEAD – SAFE FOLIAGE CHOICES FOR FLORAL PRODUCTS

-If you’ve read the article in this month’s Australian Flower Industry magazine, you’ll know that some of the popular products we use in floristry arrangements can be devastating to the environment.
+If you’ve read the article in February’s Australian Flower Industry magazine, you’ll know that some of the popular products used in floristry arrangements can be devastating to the environment.

 We’re not talking about florist foam or plastic phials – we’re talking about flowers and foliage.
 Little pieces of stem and leaf that escape from our bouquets and get into the wild.